 The Common Industry Data Access Initiative (CIDAI) was created in January 1994.
-Eventually 36 other companies joined the initiative and Hamish Wilson and Alan Smith of Paras (now part of RPS Energy) were engaged to work with the many CIDAI volunteers to convert the RFI responses into a Request for Proposal (RFP).
+Eventually 36 other companies joined the initiative and Hamish Wilson and Alan Smith of Paras (now ceased trading) were engaged to work with the many CIDAI volunteers to convert the RFI responses into a Request for Proposal (RFP).
 The majority of CDA work in these early days was done by volunteers.
-Amerada Hess and Amoco were driving the initiative, however smaller committees from other companies worked specific issues such as standards, entitlements and of course the RFP tender evaluation.
+Amerada Hess and Amoco were driving the initiative, however smaller committees from other companies worked specific issues such as standards, entitlements and the RFP tender evaluation.
 Stewart Robinson, John Redfern and Isobel Emslie went to Canada to meet QC Data (later acquired by IHS Energy) and to gain more insight into their on-line LogAxxsesservice in Calgary in autumn of 1994.

 Legal Entity Established

 In parallel, participating companies set about establishing the legal entity, Common Data Access Limited, as the contract vehicle from the CIDAI side and to gain their companies’ material support.
 This was a very difficult task and the early challenges to success were considerable:

 - to make a robust business case which suited all oil companies, whether small non-operators or large majors;